 Although Place fathered fifteen children, he was deeply concerned about the growth in the British population.
 In 1822 he wrote and published The Principles of Population.
 People were shocked to read in the book that Place advocated the use of contraceptives.
 Place was labelled a "bold bad man" and even some Radicals shunned him after the publication of this book.

-Place also give help to Radical politicians in the House of Commons.
+Place also gave help to Radical politicians in the House of Commons.
 He collected data on issues such as the Combination Acts and parliamentary reform and then passed it on to Sir Francis Burdett, John Hobhouse and Joseph Hume so they could promote the cause in Parliament.
 Between 1822 and 1824 Place collected eight volumes of statistics that he believed indicated that the Combination Acts should be repealed.
 Place argued that the repeal of the Combination Acts would lead to the disappearance of trade unions.
 Place achieved victory in 1824 but he was shocked when he discovered that one of the consequences of this was a rapid growth in the trade union movement.

 After the repeal of the Combination Acts in 1824 Place turned his attention to parliamentary reform.
 He played a prominent in the agitation that resulted in the 1832 Reform Act.
 Upset by the limited scope of the reform he joined with John Cleave, Henry Hetherington, and William Lovett to form the London Working Men's Association in 1836.
 Two years later he helped draft the People's Charter that instigated the Chartist movement.